Where driving is easy, Brits drive

 Wide, smooth cycleways adjacent to main roads but separated from cars and pedestrians.
 Perpetually-lit, airy, safe underpasses beneath roundabouts.
 Direct, convenient and attractive cycle routes designed not by car-centric town planners but by a transport engineer who cycled to work every day.
-Priority given to cyclists at intersections.
 Schools, workplaces, shops: all linked by protected cycleways.
 Recreational bike paths to nature areas.
 Colour-coded sign-posting.
-Plentiful cycle parking in the town centre and at the rail station.
-An urban cycle network lionised at global conferences and the subject of lectures, books and magazine articles.
+Plentiful cycle parking in the town centre, at workplaces and at the rail station.
+An urban cycle network lionised at global conferences and the subject of lectures, books and study tours.

 In the first edition of his 1970s million-copy classic Richard’s Bicycle Book, Richard Ballantine enthused that “Stevenage…is a transportation dreamworld, a kind of magical Walt Disney fantasy in which everything flows with perfect smoothness and problems evaporate.”
 The 1992 edition of the book was still in awe: “you can cycle or walk anywhere you wish in Stevenage and never encounter a motor vehicle…What is the worth of never, ever, having an obstruction or aggravation in travelling?
 What price a mother’s peace of mind, knowing that her children can walk or cycle anywhere and never encounter a motor vehicle?”

 According to Tim Jones, a Research Fellow at Oxford Brookes University and an expert on traffic-free trails, the cycle infrastructure of Stevenage was designed to “produce maximum attraction, comfort and safety.”
 Cyclists were: